mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 - **MountainCar-v0**: drive an underpowered car up a hill.
 Continuous observations, discrete actions.
 Classic example where exploration strategy matters deeply.
 - **LunarLander-v3**: land a spacecraft on a landing pad.
 8 continuous observations, 4 discrete actions.
 More complex dynamics.

-For continuous observation spaces, you cannot use a lookup table — you need **Deep Q-Networks (DQN)** which use neural networks to approximate Q(s,a).
+For continuous observation spaces, you cannot use a lookup table; you need **Deep Q-Networks (DQN)** which use neural networks to approximate Q(s,a).
 That topic is beyond our scope here, but the Sutton/Barto book covers it well.

 {class: tip}
 When learning RL, start with tabular methods (Q-learning on discrete environments) before moving to deep RL.
 The concepts transfer directly, but debugging is far easier when you can inspect every Q-value in a table.